Britney Spears' Ex-Husband Jason Alexander Arrested After Trespassing Her Wedding Venue - E! Online

 While it's unclear if Britney was at the venue at the time, police responded to a call of a trespass in progress, the Ventura County Sheriff Department confirmed to E!
 News.

-Once on the scene, police say they contacted Jason and determined he had an out of county warrant for his arrest.
+Once on the scene, police said they contacted Jason and determined he had an out of county warrant for his arrest.
 He was placed under arrest and transported to the police station.
 Police said deputies are still conducting an investigation on what occurred at the venue and if his actions violated any laws.

 Napa County Sheriff Department PIO Henry Wofford confirmed to E!
 News there is a warrant for Jason.
 Both of the charges are felonies with one being grand theft and that would be value exceeding $400.
 The second charge is felony for buy/receive stolen property.
 Both alleged incidents occurred on Aug.
 1, 2015.